Achievable logoAchievable logo

 Installation Coverage Form

-Covers property sold by the insured that must be transported to another location and installed before the purchaser accepts it.
+This policy covers property sold by the insured that must be transported to another location and installed before the purchaser accepts it.
 In some cases, this can take weeks or even months to complete.
-Machinery, equipment, building materials, and supplies are the types of property considered installation risks and may consist of elevators, air conditioning equipment, boilers, and similar building equipment.
+Machinery, equipment, building materials, and supplies are the types of property considered installation risks, and they may consist of elevators, air conditioning equipment, boilers, and similar building equipment.

 Sign Coverage Form